erikpantzar/voiceofduke/README.md

 # The voice of duke

 Trying to build a voice-chat bot.
+Duke always listens!

 > Running global browser-sync and workspace in chrome, using chrome as IDE.